mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 ### 3.2.
 Length of an appointment

 The length of an appointment can be predefined via the `Hours` and `Minutes` fields.
-If you want your appointment to last for one hour and thirty minutes, enter one in the `hours` field and thrity in the `minutes` field.
+If you want your appointment to last for one hour and thirty minutes, enter one in the `hours` field and thirty in the `minutes` field.
 Don't worry, you can always change the length of your appointment after selecting the appointment type.
 The appointment type only fills in that length when initially adding it to an appointment.

 ![Appointment types length](/images/guide/appointment-types-length.JPG "Appointment types length")

 ### 3.3.
 Entering a description

 An appointment type's description is automatically added to an appointment when selecting that appointment type in the appointment creation menu.
+More information about creating appointments can be found on the [Calendar page](/guide/scheduling/calendar/index.md "Calendar page").

 The description text field uses the rich text editor feature.
 The rich text editor feature allows you to edit text like you would in programs like Word or Pages.

 ![Appointment types description](/images/guide/appointment-types-description.JPG "Appointment types description")